Apptainer

 The easiest way to get started with Apptainer is to leverage the work someone else has done.
 Many times you will be able to find an image that someone has built that will contain the tool(s) you need to run your research.

-Apptainer has access to both a vast library of images built specificaly for it, and also to the even bigger library at Docker Hub (a popular repository with hundreds of thousands of Docker images).
+Apptainer has access to both a vast library of images built specifically for it, and also to the even bigger library at Docker Hub (a popular repository with hundreds of thousands of Docker images).

 Images can be pulled down to the cluster environment from various sources using the apptainer pull command.
 Alternatively, you can skip the pull and just specify the URL to the build, exec, run, or shell apptainer commands to create an ephemeral container that will go away after the command is run.